uc-raya/it3038c-scripts/Final/READme.md

 #BEFORE RUNNING

 You will need to install flask if you already haven't from our previous lab:

-In the command prompt enter
+In the command prompt enter:

 py -3 -m venv venv